-8. Pupil transition
+8. PUPIL TRANSITION

-To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s).
+To ensure a smooth transition to the next year, pupils have transition sessions with their new teachers.
 In addition, staff members hold transition meetings.
+These sessions are not able to happen during the pandemic 2020.
+Video messages and transition PSHE booklets were made available to each year group to aid a smooth transition to the next academic year.

-To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues may be transferred to relevant staff at the start of the term or year.
+To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues is transferred to relevant staff at the start of the term or year.
 Information on behaviour issues may also be shared with new settings for those pupils transferring to other schools.